delameter/pytermor/docs/index.rst

 Key feature of this library is providing necessary abstractions for building complex text sections with lots of formatting, while keeping the application code clear and readable.

-No dependencies besides Python Standard Library required (there are some for testing and docs building, though).
+No dependencies besides Python Standard Library are required (there are some for testing and docs building, though).

 .. only :: html